ArtiemB/TouchBistro/README.md

 ```

 ### Starting React App:
-Navigate to the MedianPrimes/touchbistro directory:
+From the root project directory navigate to the touchbistro directory:
 ```
-cd touchbistro/
+cd touchbistro
 ```
 Run the following command to start the React front-end server:
 ```